 A: Well, you don’t need a car here.
 It helps, though; public transport is a pain.
 I’m saving up for a motorcycle, and I can’t wait!

 Well, OK, I can’t wait mainly because I love motorcycling (laughs).
 But it will be nice to be able to get places in half the time.

 Santiago has a pretty extensive network of bus routes, and the subway is really convenient.
 You’ll have no problems getting around here without a car.

 Q: How would you rate the healthcare in Chile?

 A: Good question.
 I have no idea.
 I haven’t visited any medical-type people since I left the US.
 Actually, I probably need to do something about that.

 I am going to be seeing a doctor soon, though.
-I want to get my skydiving certification, and to do that, I have to have a doctor certify that I am healthy enough to jump out an airplane.
-Clearly this only refers to my physical health, not my mental health.
+I want to get my skydiving certification, and to do that, I have to have a doctor certify that I am healthy enough to jump out of an airplane.
+Clearly, this only refers to my physical health, not my mental health.